President Obama spoke at my alma mater George Mason University on March 19th about health care reform. Watch it!

 I just sent an email to my little sister, who is finishing up her tour in Mosul, telling her that Barack Obama is her new president elect.
 This morning, I also learned that my lifelong Texas Republican uncle voted for Obama today.
 He helped rebuild the city of Baghdad after victory was announced in Iraq [...]

 Voter Suppression Wiki If you know people in North Carolina, please help get the news out.
 The Voter Suppression Wiki has released it’s first action alert, for a voting problem in North Carolina.
 According to Chris Kromm at Facing South, as many as 40,000 votes for presidential candidates will be under counted because North Carolina’s [...]

 Is he crazy, or just crazy like a fox?
 McCain’s talking to the Georgian president several times a day and he’s sending his own diplomatic core (Senators Graham and Lieberman).
-McCain is even called himself president during a speech in Michigan the best cialis other day.
+McCain is even called himself president during a speech in Michigan the best canadian pharmacy for cialis other day.
 Do you remember the press scrum the erupted when people found [...]

 You really can’t make this stuff up.
 McCain is late for his own historic endorsement by a sitting president, president tap dances for the press, press gets hot dogs, although I’m sure they would’ve rather had barbecued ribs.
 How embarrassing is that for President Bush.
 Is McCain standing a step behind Bush so he and [...]

 America, please don’t make John McCain my president.
 Saying “my friends” 100 times per public appearance does not mitigate John McCain’s fundamental flaw–he’s about as charismatic as a dishrag.
 Even worse, McCain is pompous, grumpy, surly, condescending, and short.
 He is a veteran, you have to give him that.